stellar-admin/website/src/StellarAdminWebsite/input/docs/200-concepts/400-actions/200-defining.md

 }
 ```

-To register the action with your resource, you need to call the `AddFormAction` method, passing the action class and action model classes as generic parameters.
+To register the action with your resource, you need to call the `AddAction` method, passing the action handler class and action model classes as generic parameters.
 You will also need to declare fields for each of your action model class properties by calling the `AddField()` method.

 As for the confirmable action, you can also alter the dialog title, prompt, etc, by calling the appropriate methods.